Princeton SpaceShot Team

 The chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.

 Coleman is also the chief engineer for the Princeton Racing Electric (PRE) team.

 Saad Mirza '21

-The project manager for SpaceShot, Saad has basically been a space enthusiast since birth.
+The team lead for SpaceShot, Saad has basically been a space enthusiast since birth.